RedHoodedWraith/Group6-Rocket-ENGR301-302/HardwareChangeLog.md

 24/7/20: Soldered headers onto the microcontroller breakout for prototyping.

 29/7/20: Soldered headers onto the two of the sensor boards (IMU + barometer).

+29/7/20: Feater controller and servo motors tested on breadboard.
+Proper operation has been confirmed.